How to Book a Mover

 6. The International Air Transport Association (IATA) requires a travel crate to be large enough for the pet to stand, turn around, and lie down comfortably.

-Cats cherish their territory, so moving disrupts their sense of safety.
-Begin by gradually acclimating them to their carrier, placing it in a familiar area with a cozy blanket inside.
-This familiarizes them with the carrier, making it less daunting on moving day.
-Once you've moved, set up a secluded area in the new home with their essentials—litter box, food, water, and familiar toys—to help them adjust at their own pace.
+Cats are territorial, so moving can make them feel unsafe.
+Start by helping them get used to their carrier.
+Place it in a familiar spot with a soft blanket inside.
+This helps them become comfortable with the carrier, making it feel less intimidating on moving day.
+After you move, set up a quiet space in the new home with their litter box, food, water, and familiar toys.
+This helps them settle in at their own pace.

 Fish are sensitive to stress and water changes.
 Transport them in a sturdy container with water from their tank.
 Limit food 24 hours before moving to reduce waste.
-Upon arrival, set up the tank immediately, carefully acclimating your fish to their new environment to minimize shock.
+Upon arrival, set up the tank immediately and carefully acclimate your fish to their new environment to minimize stress and shock.

-Birds are sensitive to environmental changes.
-Acclimate them to a travel cage prior to the move.
-Cover the cage with a light cloth during transport to minimize stress.
-In the new home, place the cage in a quiet, familiarly arranged space.
-Gradually introduce them to other areas of the house, monitoring their comfort level.
+Birds react strongly to changes in their environment.
+Help them get used to a travel cage before the move.
+Cover the cage with a light cloth during the trip to help reduce stress.
+At the new home, put the cage in a quiet spot that feels familiar.
+Slowly let them explore other parts of the house while watching how comfortable they seem.

 Reptiles require careful attention due to their specific habitat needs.
 Transport them in a secure, escape-proof container with appropriate heating.
 Avoid feeding your reptile for a few days before the move to prevent digestive issues.
 Once at your new home, promptly set up their habitat to minimize stress.